Frequently Asked Questions

 What is Niagara N4?

 Niagara N4 is a software framework used in the majority of commercial building automation installations.
-It's the platform that allows BAS technicians to integrate and control HVAC, lighting, energy, and other building systems from a single interface
+It allows technicians to integrate and control HVAC, lighting, energy, and other systems from a single interface.